Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Discussion

-Our method is not specific to ERA5 and GFDL, because the training of the diffusion model does not directly depend on the ESM choice.
+Our method is not specific to ERA5 and GFDL because the training of the diffusion model does not directly depend on the ESM choice.
 A specific ESM choice will only modify a hyperparameter in the embedding transformations $f$ and $g$.
 This, however, requires almost no fine-tuning, as the temporal frequencies can always be matched with quantile mapping.
 The only parameter that might change for different datasets and use cases is the amount of noise that is added to the observational and ESM datasets.
 We choose the amount of noise such that the PSDs of the observational ground truth and the ESM fields align beyond a certain scale.
 This means that we have complete flexibility in deciding which patterns we want to preserve and which we want to correct.
 This is a major advantage over existing GAN based approaches.

 We can decrease the level of detail that is preserved by the diffusion model through increasing the amount of noise added in the transformations $f$ and $g$.
-This leads to higher uncertainties and therefore increased variance in the outputs of the diffusion model.
-It is, however, not guaranteed that this increase in variance corresponds to the uncertainties of the ESM.
-The amount of noise added is directly proportional to the freedom the diffusion model has in generating diverse outputs and inversely proportional to the models' ability to preserve large-scale patterns.
+The amount of noise added is directly proportional to the freedom the diffusion model has in generating diverse outputs and inversely proportional to the model's ability to preserve large-scale patterns.

 The downscaled and bias corrected fields will automatically inherit time consistency between different samples up to the noising scale.
 This means that ESM fields showing two successive days will still look like two successive days after the correction.
+Future work could build a video diffusion model that inputs and outputs full time series instead of single frames, in order to guarantee time consistency across all scales.